Support Center / Setup and use / How to use NetShield Ad-blocker

 You can control your NetShield protection level by clicking on the shield icon on the Proton VPN app home screen.

-A screenshot of the NetShield option in the Windows and macOS apps.
+The NetShield option in the Windows, macOS, and Linux apps.

 You can select the level of protection you like by clicking